axismath/axismath.github.io/contact.md

 <br>

-Think we'd be a good fit, or just want to learn more about my services?
+If you'd like to find out more about how I can help you succeed in your math studies, reach out to me at [info@axismath.com](mailto:info@axismath.com).

-Reach out to me at [info@axismath.com](mailto:info@axismath.com) — I'd love to hear from you, and typically respond within 24 hours!
+I try to respond within 24 hours.
+I look forward to hearing from you!